whyyoutoo/Sentiment_Classification_for_Amazon_Product_Reviews/README.md

 ## Conclusion

 Analyzing product reviews can help get a better sense of the market.
-Based on my this project we are able to identify meaning full insights of what customers think about certain products.
-Reviews related to comfort and sound quality make up around 60% of the total reviews in this data.
+Based on my this project we are able to identify meaningful insights of what customers think about certain products.

-Comfort, the topic with the most reviews, also has the highest percent of negative reviews.
-Which makes sense as people come in all different sizes and shapes, it is very difficult for any one product to fit comfortably on everyone.

-Interstingly the second most popular topic, sound quality, has the highest percent of positive reviews.

-Through this project I was able to confirm that products with higher ratings generally have a higher positive sentiment and  products with lower ratings generally have a negative sentiment.

 ### Limitations